 COVID-19 Update: Road construction is considered an essential service and that means RTA projects are moving forward as scheduled during the COVID-19 pandemic.
 Contractors are mindful of federal, state and local guidelines and recommendations for best practices during construction.

 Bicycle and pedestrian improvements provide additional travel choices in the regional transportation network and enhance safety for all users.
-Here are a few improvement highlights:
+Here are a few improvement highlights, through May 2021:

 When voters approved the RTA plan in 2006, safety for all system users was a priority in the region and remains so today.
 Safety is built into every project, including intersection, bridge and railroad crossing improvements, along with bus pullouts and signal technology upgrades.
-Of more than 200 bus pullouts planned, more than 125 have been completed along transit routes.
-More than 180 out of 200 intersections have been built across the greater Tucson region.
+Of more than 200 bus pullouts planned, more than 139 have been completed along transit routes through May 2021.
+More than 190 out of 200 intersections have been built across the greater Tucson region.
 Improvements address the needs of all commuters, including the elderly, students and people with disabilities.

 A wildlife crossing can be a roadway overpass, underpass or drainage structure to allow animals to safely traverse the man-made barriers.
 Freestanding wildlife linkages and crossings are integrated with the roadway design of RTA improvement projects.